raspberrypilearning/dont-fall-through/en/step_2.md

 --- task ---

-Click on the **View tool** in the Scene view (the hand icon) and drag the view until you are happy.
-Right-click on the Main Camera object in the Hierarchy window and select 'Align With View':
+Click on the **View tool** in the Scene view (the hand icon) and drag the view to one side of the floor looking down towards it.
+When you are happy, right-click on the Main Camera object in the Hierarchy window and select 'Align With View':

 [[[unity-scene-navigation]]]